PRO-2684/castwright/README.md

 # castwright

 > [!WARNING]
-> This project is still in the early stages of development and is not yet ready for use.
+> This project is still in the early stages of development, with some core features missing or incomplete.
+Please refer to the [TODO](#todo) section for more information.

 🎥 Scripted terminal recording.